Shi Tao (journalist): Background

 Shi Tao was born in Yanchi County, Wuzhong, Ningxia, in China in 1968.
-According to Liu Xiaobo, Shi became active in the democracy movement in 1989 around the time of the Tiananmen Square protests.
+According to Liu Xiaobo, Shi became active in the democracy movement around the time of the 1989 Tiananmen Square protests and massacre.
 In July 1991, he received a degree from Shanghai's East China Normal University.
-He married the following year.

-Prior to his arrest, Shi was an editor at Dangdai Shang Bao ("Contemporary Trade News"), a newspaper in Changsha, in Hunan Province.
+He married the following year.Prior to his arrest, Shi was an editor at Dangdai Shang Bao ("Contemporary Trade News"), a newspaper in Changsha, in Hunan Province.

 Arrest and imprisonment

-On April 20, 2004, Shi received a document from Communist Party authorities which instructed journalists not to report on the upcoming fifteenth anniversary of the "June 4th event", the Tiananmen Square massacre.
-The document warned of infiltration and sabotage by foreigners and Falun Gong, and stated that media members must "correctly direct public opinion" and to "never release any opinions that are inconsistent with central policies".
+On April 20, 2004, Shi received a document from CCP which instructed journalists not to report on the upcoming fifteenth anniversary of the "June 4th event", the Tiananmen Square massacre.
+The document warned of infiltration and sabotage by foreigners and Falun Gong, and stated that media members must "correctly direct public opinion" and "never release any opinions that are inconsistent with central policies".
 Shi used a Yahoo!
 Mail account to send an anonymous post to a Chinese-language website based in New York that described the communication.

 At the request of the Chinese government, Yahoo! provided records confirming that Shi's account had sent the e-mail.
-Shi was unofficially detained on 24 November 2004, and on December 14, he was officially arrested under state security laws on a charge of revealing state secrets.
+Shi was unofficially detained on November 24, 2004, and on December 14, he was officially arrested under state security laws on a charge of leaking state secrets.
 During Shi's trial, his lawyer contended that his punishment should be light as the disclosure of the information had not caused great harm to China.
-In June, he was sentenced to ten years' imprisonment.
+In June, he was sentenced to ten years' imprisonment by the Changsha Intermediate People's Court.

 Shi's appeal to the Hunan Province High People's Court was rejected without a hearing.
 Shi's mother Gao Qinsheng filed a request for a review of the appeal on his behalf in August 2005.
 The appeal was unsuccessful, and Shi was meanwhile sent to Chishan Prison and assigned to forced labor.
 He began to suffer from respiratory problems, and in April 2006, also developed an ulcer and heart problems.
 In June 2007, he was given a medical transfer to Deshan Prison, where he worked in the machinery plant, and his health reportedly improved.
 According to Amnesty International, Shi's mother, brother and uncle were also harassed following his arrest, and his wife was repeatedly interrogated and pressured to divorce him, which she eventually did.

-Shi's imprisonment was protested by several international NGOs.
+During the 2008 Summer Olympics torch relay PEN International arranged for Shi's poem "June" to be translated into more than 60 languages, creating a virtual relay protesting against Shi's imprisonment.
+Shi's imprisonment was also protested by several international NGOs.
 Amnesty International designated him a prisoner of conscience and called for his immediate release.
 The Congressional-Executive Commission on China describes him as a political prisoner.
 Reporters Without Borders launched a petition calling for his release, while the Committee to Protect Journalists described itself as "outraged" by the arrest.
 Human Rights Watch called him an imprisoned "human rights defender" and campaigned for his release.